-Please note that we do not allow pupils to wear make-up, nail varnish, jewellery (other than small stud earrings), or other items such as indoor scarves in school.
+Please note that we do not allow pupils to wear make-up, nail varnish, jewellery (other than small stud earrings) in school.

 If children are going out of school on trips or to represent the school in competitions they will be expected to wear a school uniform.